microsoft/AI-Robot-Challenge-Lab/README.md

 </p>

-8. Finally, let's create the prediction resource and publish it.
+8. Finally, let's create a prediction resource and publish it.
     * Click the **Azure Resources** option.
     * Click on **Add prediction resource**.
 You might need to scroll down to find the option.
     * Select the only **tenant**.